markyoder/wasp_clone/wasphive/README.md

 value the set described by the relative, and if that value is a number, then that value will be used to determine the lowest exclusive value allowed for the element being validated.

+### Maximum Value Exclusive
-8. __MaxValExc__ The value at the element in the input must be strictly less than this MaxValExc to pass this restriction check.
+__MaxValExc__ The value at the element in the input must be strictly less than this MaxValExc to pass this restriction check.
 If the element exists in the input and it does not have a value that is a number, then it will fail this check.
 However, if the element does not exist at all in the input, then this validation check will not fail - that is delegated to the MinOccurs check.